Invarion/invarion-docs/docs/rapid-path/swept-path-analysis/using-vehicle-library.md

 ---

-sidebar_position: 4
+sidebar_position: 3

 ---
-# Using Vehicle Library
+# Using the Vehicle Library

 To open the RapidPath Vehicle Library you need to select the Vehicle tool from the Tools Palette.